 In the light of these facts and other mounting evidence of the benefits many are now calling for endorsement of routine circumcision by pediatric bodies.
 To quote one 9 author commentary in Pediatrics: "Therefore, if parents choose circumcision for their newborn male child, or if an adolescent decides that circumcision might be appropriate to reduce risk of STD acquisition, it is a medically rational choice that should be included in government health or private insurance benefits" [Flynn et al., 2007].

-Edgar Schoen, Chairman of the 1989 AAP Task Force on Circumcision has stated "It is time for the AAP to acknowledge the evidence and to catch up to the American public' [Schoen, 2006a]".
+In 2006 Edgar Schoen, Chairman of the 1989 AAP Task Force on Circumcision stated "It is time for the AAP to acknowledge the evidence and to catch up to the American public' [Schoen, 2006a]".
 The AAP has now done this with its 2012 policy.

-Prior to the 2012 AAP policy, another author, in Pediatrics, concludes "I firmly believe that there is now sufficient new information to prompt a revised AAP policy statement regarding neonatal circumcision, considering the very significant beneficial effects and the very minor risks associated with this procedure" [Dickerman, 2007].
+Prior to the 2012 AAP policy, another author, in Pediatrics, concluded "I firmly believe that there is now sufficient new information to prompt a revised AAP policy statement regarding neonatal circumcision, considering the very significant beneficial effects and the very minor risks associated with this procedure" [Dickerman, 2007].
 Other US experts stated in 2007 "Given recent studies suggesting the public health benefits of male circumcision, a reconsideration of national male circumcision policy is needed to respond to current trends" [Mor et al., 2007].
 Dr Susan Blank, chair of the 2008-2010 AAP Task Force on Circumcision said on ABC News that the Academy noticed some "really very compelling data" and that "it was time to look at the full body of literature and see what is out there".
 Recognized authoritative figures in the USA in particular strongly advocate circumcision of all newborn boys.
 More details of what they have said in the medical literature appear later.
-The New York Times (Aug 24, 2009) quoted Dr Michael Brady, a consultant for the AAP, as saying "The academy is revising its guidelines ? and is likely to do away with the neutral tone in favor of a more encouraging policy stating that circumcision has health benefits even beyond HIV prevention, like reducing urinary tract infections for baby boys" [Rabin, 2009].
+The New York Times (Aug 24, 2009) quoted Dr Michael Brady, a consultant for the AAP, as saying "The academy is revising its guidelines and is likely to do away with the neutral tone in favor of a more encouraging policy stating that circumcision has health benefits even beyond HIV prevention, like reducing urinary tract infections for baby boys" [Rabin, 2009].
 And that is exactly what it has now done with its 2012 policy.

-The main story in this article was that the Centers for Disease Control indicated in very strong terms that it wanted to promote routine infant male circumcision for disease prevention.
+The main story in this article was that the Centers for Disease Control and Prevention (CDC) indicated in very strong terms that it wanted to promote routine infant male circumcision for disease prevention.
 The author of the present review was asked to comment.
 To see a video of the TV interview go to: http://au.lifestyle.yahoo.com/b/sunrise/31148/circumcision-the-case-for-and-against.
 The CDC has now come out with an affirmative policy.